RCambier/rcambier.github.io/_posts/2018-12-10-magic-loop.md

 Here is the way to do that:
 - In the five cards, there are always two of the same suite.
-- Alice is going to chose one of those two and tell which one to Bob using the 4 other cards.
+- Alice is going to chose one of those two and tell which one to Bob using the 3 remaining cards.
 - The thing to notice is: when having two cards of the same suite, they are alway 6 cards appart in some direction.
 For example 7-heart and 9-heart are 2 apart.
 But queen-spade and 2-spade are 3 apart: queen-king-ace-2.
 - Now since there are 12 different cards per suite, two cards are always going to be maximum 6 steps away from each other.
 - So the way to do it is: from the two cards of the same suite, pick the one that allows reaching the other by adding up to 6 steps.
 So with 7-heart and 9-heart, pick 7-heart.
 With 2-spade and queen-spade, pick queen-spade.